make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 - (implementation)
 - difficulties of finding the angle (inverse cosine)
+  - clamp to avoid NaN (e.g., `Math.min()` but still
+    want sign to we can negate one endpoint...)
 - singularity when the angle vanishes (division by zero)
+  - use Lerp below a certain threshold but how do we know what value to use?
+Not just continuity but also we must ensure the result is unit length!
-- yes there are ways to deal with that, but our solution is starting to get cumbersome
+- so yes there are ways to deal with that, but our solution is starting to get cumbersome
 - (show a reference implementation as an example)
 - is there a better way?